List of The Inbetweeners characters: Jay Cartwright

-Jay Cartwright, the youngest of the four protagonists, is obsessed with sex, with almost all his comments being on the subject.
-He frequently lies and exaggerates about his experiences – sexual and otherwise – often making crude comments about girls in general and offering highly questionable "advice" to his friends, and frequently uses words such as "clunge" and "snatch" to describe women's genitalia.
-In reality, he is the least sexually experienced of the group and frequently relies on pornography to attain gratification, as he finds it difficult engaging with girls.
-He is also physically the weakest of the group, with his scrawny physique and small penis size being frequently made fun of throughout the show's run.
-His father contradicts Jay's exaggerated stories in an often bullying nature, claiming Jay is very unsuccessful with women (this is likely the source of Jay's obsession), and is always putting him down in some way or another.
-He is self-righteous, duplicitous and untrustworthy, often inventing stories about his various exploits and giving his friends bad advice about sex to lift his ego, while being aware that they will likely fail.
-In other instances, however, his poor advice can be a product of naivety, albeit driven by a desire to appear experienced.
+Jay Cartwright, the youngest of the four protagonists, is crass, immature, untrustworthy and obsessed with sex, with almost all his comments concerning the subject.
+He frequently lies and exaggerates (often to an outrageous extent) about his supposed experiences – sexual and otherwise – often making crude comments about women in general and offering highly incorrect advice to his friends to lift his ego, and frequently uses words such as "clunge" and "snatch" to describe women's genitalia.
+In reality, he is the least sexually experienced of the group, lacking confidence and frequently relying on pornography to attain gratification, as he finds it difficult to converse with girls.
+When he does enter a relationship with Chloe in "Exam Time", due to his insecurities and lack of experience, he follows extremely poor advice from his father by bombarding her with texts and calls, the pressure of which leads her to end the relationship.
+His father also often openly contradicts Jay's claims and humiliates him in front of his friends (and even their parents) stating that Jay has zero success with women and is, in fact, a "loser".
+This treatment drives Jay to appear more experienced and impressive than he actually is.

-At the end of the first series, Jay opens up to John Webster, admitting that many of his stories are somewhat exaggerated because he is worried that people do not notice him, and that he is afraid of being ignored.
-However, he throws this side of him away when Samantha, a girl possessing many similar characteristics to Jay, starts chatting to him.
+At the end of the first series, Jay opens up to John Webster, admitting that many of his stories are exaggerated because he is worried that people do not notice him, and that he is afraid of being ignored.
+However, he quickly throws this side of him away when Samantha, a girl possessing many similar characteristics to Jay, shows interest in him.
 He seldom performs any acts of kindness and he routinely insults even his closest friends, with his comments reaching a more severe level than the insults the rest of the group frequently exchange.
-In one of the deleted scenes he even insults Will in German.
-It is implied in the last episode that Jay may have been sexually abused by his former next-door neighbour, when Neil mentions a "game" that Jay and the neighbour used to "play" in the garden shed, which Jay denies abruptly.
+In a deleted scene, he even insults Will in German.
+It is implied in the last episode that Jay may have been sexually abused by his former next-door neighbour, when Neil mentions a "game" that Jay and his "weird neighbour" used to play in the garden shed, which Jay denies vehemently.